awsdocs/amazon-emr-management-guide/doc_source/emr-INSTANCE_TYPE_NOT_SUPPORTED-error.md

   For instructions on finding an AMI ID, see [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)\.
 To find a subnet ID, you can use the [describe\-subnets](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/describe-subnets.html) command\.

 After you determine the instance types available, you can do any of the following:
 + Create the cluster in the same Region and EC2 Subnet, and choose a different instance type with similar capabilities as your initial choice\.
-For a list of supported instance types, see [Supported Instance Types](emr-supported-instance-types.md)\.
-To compare capabilities of EC2 instance types, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.
+For a list of supported instance types, see [Supported instance types](emr-supported-instance-types.md)\.
+To compare capabilities of EC2 instance types, see [Amazon EC2 instance types](https://aws.amazon.com/ec2/instance-types/)\.
 + Choose a subnet for the cluster in an Availability Zone where the instance type is available and supported by Amazon EMR\.